 About the OLR

 The Order for Lifelong Restriction (OLR) is a unique sentence.
 It is made up of a minimum period of time of imprisonment – called the punishment part – and lifelong risk management.
 The OLR is a true lifelong sentence designed to protect the public from the risk of serious harm.
 On this page you can find out more about the process of an OLR.
+Click on the icons below to explore.

 After conviction, if a judge in the high court considers that an individual may meet the risk criteria defined in Section 210E of the Criminal Justice (Scotland) Act 2003, they may issue a Risk Assessment Order (RAO).